leilamalihi/leilamalihi.github.io/_publications/2022-10-01-Automatic Wound Type Classification with Convolutional 	Neural Networks.md

 shows promising results.
 However, the model must be extended in terms of wound images and wound types for application in clinical practice. '
 date: 2022-10-01
-venue: 'nternational Conference on Informatics, Management, and 	Technology in Healthcare (ICIMTH)'
+venue: 'International Conference on Informatics, Management, and 	Technology in Healthcare (ICIMTH)'
 paperurl: 'https://ebooks.iospress.nl/pdf/doi/10.3233/SHTI220717'
 citation: 'Malihi.
 L., Hüsers.
 J..
 (2022). &quot;Automatic Wound Type Classification with Convolutional 	Neural Networks.&quot; <i>International Conference on Informatics, Management, and 	Technology in Healthcare (ICIMTH)</i>.
 1(3).'
 ---